 Friday and Saturday, Oct.
-15 and 16, 2021
+20 and 21, 2023

-Graduate students and postdocs work with Graduate Career Services in the Office of Graduate Education to plan Graduate and Postdoctoral Career Day to showcase the variety of career options and experiences available to PhD and master’s graduates in the life sciences and public health.
+Graduate students and postdocs work with Graduate Career Services in the Office of Graduate Education to plan Graduate and Postdoctoral Career Day to showcase the variety of career options and experiences available to doctoral and master’s graduates in the life sciences and public health.

 Participants will learn about a wide range of career options and have the opportunity to network with a variety of professionals including Penn State alumni.

 Graduate students and postdocs will be representative of anatomy, biomedical sciences, biostatistics, neuroscience, epidemiology, public health, the Medical Scientist Training Program (MD/PhD) and other dual degrees, as well as related basic science and clinical science departments.

 Friday, October 20, 2023, University Conference Center (UCC)